RachelFengRobotics/ME5413_Final_Project_Group11/README.md

 # Load the template in “objects” folder
 ```
 ![rviz_navigation_image](src/me5413_world/media/nav.png)

+You can also configure different local planning algorithms by modifying the. launch file:

 ```bash
 # Choose the five observation points base on your target box location